Chris Botti: Columbia recordings (2001–2022)

-On September 25, 2007, Botti released an album entitled Italia.
+On September 25, 2007, Botti released an album titled Italia.
 The album places focus on Botti's Italian roots through such songs as "Venice", "Estaté", and the title track "Italia", on which he partnered with Andrea Bocelli.
 In December 2007, the album was nominated for the Grammy Award for Best Pop Instrumental Album.
 Botti also performed the song with Bocelli during the 2007 edition of the Teatro del Silenzio, which was released on DVD titled Vivere Live in Tuscany in 2008.

 Early in 2009, Botti released his second CD/DVD PBS project, Chris Botti In Boston.
 Performing with the Boston Pops Orchestra, Botti shared the stage with Yo-Yo Ma, Steven Tyler, Josh Groban, Katharine McPhee, John Mayer, Sting, and others.

 His first few releases are often classified as smooth jazz, though critic Alex Henderson argues that Botti's music was a cut above much of the genre; reviewing his 1999 album, Slowing Down the World, Henderson writes "it would be a major mistake to lump it in with... outright elevator muzak ...
 Botti is capable of a lot more."
 That same year as well as the following year, Botti appeared as a Pennington Great Performers series artist with the Baton Rouge Symphony Orchestra.

 On April 17, 2012, Botti released his tenth studio album Impressions.
 On February 10, 2013, the album received the Grammy Award for Best Pop Instrumental Album.

 On August 18, 2018, PBS released Botti's third PBS project, "Great Performances: The Chris Botti Band in Concert", where he was joined on stage by vocalists Sy Smith and Veronica Swift, violinist Caroline Campbell and organist Joey DeFrancesco, along with pianist Taylor Eigsti.